Reception Capacity: Definitions, Game Theory and Hardness: Introduction

 A fundamental quantity of a wireless network is its \emph{capacity}, which informally is just the maximum amount of data which it can transfer.
 There is a large literature on analyzing and computing the capacity of wireless networks under various modeling assumptions, including models of how interference works and assumptions on how nodes are distributed in space.
 The last decade has witnessed a flurry of activity in this area, particularly for worst-case (rather than random) node distributions, motivated by the ability to apply ideas from multiple areas of theoretical computer science (approximation algorithms and algorithmic game theory in particular) to these problems.

-We continue that line of work in this paper, but with a new, and arguably more natural, definition of capacity.
-Much of the research in the last decade (see, e.g.,~\cite{GHW14,GWHW09,dinitz09,HM14,HM12,HM11,HT15}, has used a point-to-point definition of capacity: given a collection of pairs of nodes $(s_i, t_i)$ (called the demands), and some model of interference, the capacity is the maximum number of pairs which can simultaneously successfully transmit a message.
+We continue that line of work in this paper, but with a new definition of capacity.
+Much of the research in the last decade (see, e.g.,~\cite{GHW14,GWHW09,dinitz09,HM14,HM12,HM11,Kes11,HT15}) has used a point-to-point definition of capacity: given a collection of disjoint pairs $(s_i, t_i)$ of nodes (called the demands), and some model of interference, the point-to-point capacity is the maximum number of pairs which can simultaneously successfully transmit a message from $s_{i}$ to $t_{i}$.
 This is sometimes motivated by its utility in scheduling: if we are trying to support many unicast demands in a wireless network, a natural thing to do is make as much progress as possible in each time step, i.e., maximize the number of successful transmissions.
-For this reason, the problem of computing the maximum capacity is also sometimes called the \emph{One-Shot Scheduling} problem~\cite{dinitz09,GWHW09}.

-But while well-motivated by scheduling, this is not obviously the right definition of \emph{capacity}.
-There are two main issues with it: the existence of demands, and the requirement for unicast communication.
-First, why should the ``capacity'' of a wireless network be a function of any set of input demands?
-After all, the same network might have to serve many different sets of demands at different times, but the underlying ``capacity'' of the network does not seem like it should be changing if the network itself is not changing.
+But while well-motivated by scheduling, this is not the only possible definition of \emph{capacity}.
+In particular, a natural notion of ``capacity" is of the best case: what is the absolute limit on the usefulness of a network in even the best possible situation?
+With this intuition, there are two main issues with point-to-point capacity: the existence of demands, and the requirement for unicast communication.
+First, since we want to talk about the capacity of a network, why should the capacity be a function of any set of input demands (which are, after all, external to the network itself)?
+Instead we should allow any set of demands and take the best possible.
 So one might instead define the ``capacity'' of the network to be the maximum number of $(s_i, t_i)$ pairs which can simultaneously successfully transmit a message, but not restrict $(s_i, t_i)$ to come from any particular input subset (or equivalently, require the set of input demands to always be $V \times V$ where $V$ is the set of nodes).